 ___ Do you have adequate lighting in hallways, classrooms, and the worship center?

 ___ Are the rooms for infants and toddlers both attractive and clean?

 ___ Are large print bulletins available?

 ___ Do you have greeters positioned at the entrances to the church?

 ___ Are members of your church prepared to extend brunch or dinner invitations to your guests?

-We recently completed a major renovation and would have failed the audit MISERABLY a year ago (hence the reason for the major overhaul), but there were several things that I thought were great that we are not doing (love the mints for ushers/greeters and lozenges for annoying tickle or cough). — Jeannine
+We recently completed a major renovation and would have failed the audit MISERABLY a year ago (hence the reason for the major overhaul), but there were several things that I thought were great that we are not doing (love the mints for church ushers/greeters and lozenges for annoying tickle or cough). — Jeannine

 I love your site and the information is already impacting our church.
 We have done a “Hospitality Audit” and found many issues to address.
 We do NOT have any training for church greeters and we need to fix this. – Russ